kcomain-wasteland/ail/README.md

 EdUHK, the World Wide Web and in various dwellings.

 ## License
-Code are licensed under the Unlicense.
+Code is licensed under the Unlicense.
 Data included in `/data` are ARR to their respective owners:
 - Fortress